 Example: IF [profit] > 0 THEN ‘profitable’ ELSE ‘loss’ END.

 Tableau has provided various functions to manipulate the data according to our requirement, these functions help us to perform required calculations, make certain decisions, change the data type, combine different column, etc.

 This is a guide to Tableau Functions.
-Here we discuss all the Tableau Functions built into Tableau Software.
+Here we discuss all the Tableau Functions built into Tableau Software and how to apply it with respective detail.
 You may also have a look at the following articles to learn more –